Jack Valenti: Death

 Valenti died from complications of a stroke at his home in Washington on April 26, 2007, at the age of 85.
 He is buried at Arlington National Cemetery under a veteran's gravestone, which lists both his war decorations and his years as president of the MPAA.
 His memoirs This Time, This Place: My life in war, the White House and Hollywood were published on May 15, 2007, a few weeks after his death.

 Following his death, the National Italian American Foundation (NIAF) launched the NIAF Jack Valenti Institute, which provides support to Italian-American film students, in his memory.
 Director Martin Scorsese launched the institute at the Foundation's 32nd Anniversary Gala, after receiving an award from Mary Margaret Valenti.

 In popular culture

 In 1995, Valenti voiced himself in the Freakazoid! episode "The Chip", where he helped recount the origin of the titular hero; he also lectured about the MPAA rating system using stickers of a family, and made frequent references to his cheeks.

+In the film Path to War (2002), Jack Valenti is portrayed by his son, John Valenti.
 In the 2016 film Jackie, about the life of First Lady Jacqueline Kennedy Onassis after Kennedy's assassination, Valenti is portrayed by Max Casella.